 Foods to relieve cough and cold

-17 Best Foods to Relieve Cough and Cold Naturally
+17 Best Foods to Support Recovery from Cough and Cold Naturally

 Are you struggling with a cough or cold?
-These common ailments can make you feel uncomfortable, especially during the monsoon and winter when immunity is naturally lower.
-The right foods can help ease symptoms, support your immune system, and speed up recovery.
+These common ailments can make you feel uncomfortable, especially during the monsoon and winter when immunity may be stressed.
+The right foods can offer symptomatic relief, support your immune system, and complement recovery.
+Incorporating nutrient-dense, warm, and hydrating foods is a key part of self-care during illness.

-Top 17 Foods to Relieve Cough and Cold Symptoms
+Top 17 Foods to Support Recovery from Cough and Cold Symptoms

 One of the most effective home remedies for cough and cold is ginger.
-Renowned for its potent anti-inflammatory properties, it can soothe a sore throat effectively.
+Renowned for its potent anti-inflammatory properties, it can provide a soothing effect for a sore throat effectively [3].

 How to use: